 While we can’t provide guaranteed car finance, we have helped many customers secure a finance solution with bad or adverse credit.

 When you apply for car finance with Creditplus, we undertake what is known as a soft credit search, where we have a glimpse at your credit file rather than carry out a full search.
 Using a soft credit search means that no trace of the application will be added to your credit profile, and thus your credit score will not be affected.
 This process is highly beneficial for someone with adverse credit.

 It allows us to understand the extent of the adversity on a credit file, so we can advise of any lenders that may be able to help.
 By matching the customer with lenders that are likely to accept, we protect a customer's credit file from having any unnecessary full credit searches.

-If you have had any repayment issues in the past or applied for finance several times in a short space of time, it's possible that you may have some form of adversity on your credit file.
+If you have had any repayment issues in the past or applied for finance several times in a short space of time, it's possible that you may have adverse credit history on your credit file.
 If you have applied multiple times for finance and have been rejected, we recommend that you check your credit file before applying for finance again.

-For any other information to help you understand credit scores, please visit our Credit Clinic.
+For further information to help you understand your credit score, and how you can improve it, visit our Credit Clinic.